-Can I Eat Cranberry Sauce?
-Yes, You Can!
+Can We Eat Cranberry Sauce?
+Yes, We Can!

 Tradition Made New